-• Tutorial / assignments are integral components of all theory courses.
-Tutorials consists of conceptual as well as numerical problems / questions based the respective theory courses in the semester covering all four (04) units.

-- $\circ\,$ Each course / paper should be taught for 60 contact hours (48 lectures and 12 tutorials). - Teaching duration for LAB COURSES in first and second semesters should be of 04 hours and for those in third and fourth semesters should be 06 hours per week per batch. - One batch of the students will be consisting 08 students for laboratory courses as well as project. - Each of the course is divided into four units. - The content of theory course / paper as well laboratory (practical) course may be modified time to time (with the approval DC) to keep pace with the recent developments and trends in the subject.
+- Tutorial / assignments are integral components of all theory courses.
+Tutorials consist of conceptual as well as numerical problems / questions based the respective theory courses in the semester covering all four (04) units. - Each course / paper should be taught for 60 contact hours (48 lectures and 12 tutorials). - Teaching duration for LAB COURSES in first and second semesters should be of 04 hours and for those in third and fourth semesters should be 06 hours per week per batch. - For LAB COURSES in First and Second semesters one batch of the students will be consisting 08 students and that of Third and Fourth semester 05 students (Specialization) for laboratory courses as well as project. - \circ Each of the theory courses is divided into four units. - The content of theory course / paper as well laboratory (practical) course may be modified time to time (with the approval DC) to keep pace with the recent developments and trends in the subject.

 Learning objectives and learning outcomes will be integral part of course contents.
-Learning objectives will describe why the course is necessary ? why it should be taught as Core / Foundation / Elective ? why it should be taught at Sem I / Sem II / Sem III / Sem IV and learning outcomes will describe how the course will be beneficial ? what are the job / research opportunities for the takers of the course? is the said course a pre-requisite for certain other courses? can one start an entrepreneurship after the said course or will the course help for such activity.
+Learning objectives will describe why the course is necessary?
+Why it should be taught as Core / Foundation / Elective?
+Why it should be taught at Semester I / Semester II / Semester II / Semester IV and learning outcomes will describe how the course will be beneficial?
+What are the job / research opportunities for the takers of the course? is the said course a pre-requisite for certain other courses? can one start an entrepreneurship after the said course or will the course help for such activity.

 Each course will have 04 units and will have 60 contact hours (48 lectures and 12 tutorials).

-Reference section consist of latest references of reputed authors and publishers by having all details of the books such as title, author(s), edition, publisher, year, ISBN or ISSN, etc. In case of e-reference, a web link is also included.
+Reference section consists of latest references of reputed authors and publishers by having all details of the books such as title, author(s), edition, publisher, year, ISBN or ISSN, etc. In case of e-reference, a web link is also included.